Freediving: Safety divers

+The safety team is usually made up of volunteers, or paid staff in some major events, and is supervised by the Chief of Safety.
+Each competitor is monitored by a team of breath-hold safety divers who will descend in time to meet the competitor during their ascent, and monitor them for the rest of the ascent.
+They will intervene if necessary, typically by securing the competitor's airway and swimming them up to the surface.
+The first safety diver will meet the competitor at somewhere around 1/3 to 1/4 of the target depth, usually with a maximum of 30m.
+The second will meet them about 10m shallower, and a third will be on standby in case of an emergency.
+The work can be challenging as many dives are done in a day, so the team of safety divers is usually rotated to ensure that they are not overtasked.
+Scuba divers and scooter freedivers may also be part of the safety team.

+In case of a deeper incident, the competitor is clipped to the downline for the duration of the dive, which can be rapidly raised by the surface support team, which includes a medical support group.

 Statistics and notable accidents

 Nicholas Mevoli, a diver from New York died on 17 November 2013 after losing consciousness on surfacing from a 3-minute 38 second dive to a depth of 72 metres during an official record attempt in the "constant weight without fins" event.
 He had previously reached greater depths and longer times in other disciplines.

 On 22 July 2017, Irish safety diver Stephen Keenan died during a dive in Dahab, Egypt.
-He was the safety diver for Italian freediver Alessia Zecchini, who was attempting to swim through the Arch of the Blue Hole (Red Sea).
+He was the safety diver for Italian freediver Alessia Zecchini, who was attempting to swim through the Arch of the Blue Hole.
 For reasons that remain unclear, Keenan began his descent approximately 20 seconds later than planned, causing him to miss the scheduled meeting point with Zecchini.
 He eventually reached her and assisted her ascent to the surface.
 Shortly afterward, Keenan lost consciousness and was later found floating face down in the water.